 The quotes offered in Euros (€) are sometimes absent, or shown as: "P.o.r."
 (For: "Price on request"), but can be requested from the Webmaster.

 On the other hand, for the Nigerostrated listings, the Stages mentioned in the shell descriptions have been established in relation to the Stages mentioned in my Book,

 so in comparison with Nigerization and the Rostration for species that blacken and / or Rostrated (Eglantinas, Cauricas, Stolidas, etc ...),

 however, Rostration takes precedence over Melanism, and in comparison with Rostration alone, for those which only rostrate (Erosas, Clandestinas, Vitellus, etc.).

 In the descriptions, the following details must be taken into account, namely:

-This graduation is established according to an expert opinion with the naked eye without a magnifying glass.
+The maximum graduation of "quality" of the shells will reach a maximum of "F +++/Gem", for the most perfect, and is established according to expertise with the naked eye without a magnifying glass.

 All minor imperfections (Various micro-streaks, air bubbles, inclusions, colored-discolored spots, holes, hollows, depressions, various positive-negative reliefs, various defects, etc.),